hellgate75/apache-spark/README.md

 `/root/application`:

 Folder dedicated to mount application layer, packages and anything that can be compiled on the machine.
-If that folder conatains any file named bootstrap.sh it will be executed automatically before Apache™ Spark® starts.
-In the installatin file, in order to be sure to point to the right source files you have to change to /root/application or mark this as source root.
+If that folder conatains any file named `bootstrap.sh` it will be executed automatically before Apache™ Spark® starts.
+In the boostrap shell file, in order to be sure to point to the right source folder, you have to change to `/root/application` or mark this folder as source root, accordingly to your source ordering and file hierarchy.

 Ports: